M00setheM1ghty/project-1-bar/README.md

 ### Colour Scheme:

-The color palette was kept very simplistic with black and #blanchedalmond as background colors for content and header/footer respectively.
+The color palette was kept very simplistic with black and #blanchedalmond (hex-code: #FFEBCD) as background colors for content and header/footer respectively.
 Colors come almost exclusively from the background pictures.
 For the text-color I used black for the header and footer.
 This was switched around in the main sections where I used #F4EADB (=var(--menu-color)) as the text color and made the background black.
 This ensures nice contrast and readibility and provides extra separation between header/footer elements and the main content.

-To make clickable links and menu-navigation obvious to the user all of these items turn #chocolate when hovered upon.
+To make clickable links and menu-navigation obvious to the user all of these items turn #chocolate (hex-code #D2691E) when hovered upon.
 This slightly darker color also matches nicely with the #blanchedalmond background.
 This light brown can also be distinguished easily from the black background in the Hours/Location section.(->google maps link)

 <!-- insert color pallete picture here -->
 ### Typography: